1985 Greek constitutional crisis: Conservative rule (1946–1963)

-The Constitution of 1952 was based on the Constitution of 1911, but it was effectively a new constitution since it violated the revision clause of the Constitution of 1911.
-It established a parliamentary monarchy with the king as head of state and the army, based on the principle of the separation of powers.
-However, the king maintained considerable powers, such as dissolving the government and parliament and calling new elections.
-Moreover, article 31 stated that the king hires and fires ministers (Ο βασιλεύς διορίζει και παύει τους υπουργούς αυτού).
-This created confusion as the prime minister was chosen by popular election, but the elected prime minister could not select the government's ministers without the king's approval.
-Two prime ministers in the 1950s had raised the question as to who governs the state, the king or the prime minister, echoing the disagreements between Venizelos and Constantine I during the National Schism.
+The 1952 Constitution, though based on that of 1911, was effectively a new constitution.
+It established a parliamentary monarchy with the monarch as head of state and the army, based on the principle of the separation of powers.
+The prime minister was elected as the leader of the government and to carry out executive functions.
+However, the king retained significant powers to control the government, including the power to dissolve parliament and appoint and dismiss ministers.
+The latter led to confusion since two prime ministers in the 1950s asked whether the king or the prime minister governed the country, echoing the disagreements between Venizelos and Constantine I during the National Schism.

-From 1955 to 1963, Greece was under the governorship of Konstantinos Karamanlis, who was widely acknowledged for bringing political and economic stability to Greece.
-Karamanlis wanted to revise the Constitution of 1952 to reduce the king's prerogatives, but failed to gain sufficient political capital to overcome the king's resistance.
-In the early 1960s, there was a growing awareness that the repressive measures taken due to civil war and its aftermath were no longer needed.
-This became clear with the death of a left-wing member of parliament (MP) Grigoris Lambrakis, where several high state officials were found to be involved either in the assassination or in its cover-up.
-While no one, even from the severest of his left-wing critics, blamed Karamanlis for the incident, he resigned and self-exiled to France.
+From 1955 to 1963, the governorship of Konstantinos Karamanlis brought relative stability and economic prosperity to Greece.
+He also sought to reduce the monarch's prerogatives but failed to gain sufficient political support to overcome the king's resistance.
+By the early 1960s, repressive postwar policies were increasingly questioned, especially after the death of left-wing Member of Parliament (MP) Grigoris Lambrakis, which implicated state officials in the assassination or in its cover-up.
+Although not blamed, Karamanlis resigned and went into self-exile in France.